collins-self/maplarge-collinsself/README.md

 # Maplarge Application Collins Self SPA

 This is a single-page application (SPA) built with Vanilla TypeScript and Vite for building, designed to render article data from a local JSON file and support dynamic routing and sorting.
 It uses vanilla Typescript with modular components, Bootstrap for styling, and a custom router implementation.
+Thank you so much for your consideration.

 ## 🚀 Getting Started